 Plagiarism and Similarity Index Policy

 Plagiarism is strictly prohibited.
-Manuscripts may be screened for originality.
-Authors are required to submit similarity report using any anti-plagiarism software (without considering bibliographic references, titles of methods and names of institutions).
+All submitted manuscripts may be screened for originality using recognized plagiarism-detection software.
+Authors are required to submit a similarity report generated by any anti-plagiarism software, excluding bibliographic references, titles of methods, and names of institutions.

-1. Purpose:- This policy ensures the originality, integrity and ethical standards of manuscripts submitted to the journal.
-The journal is committed to publishing original research and adheres to international publication ethics.
+This policy ensures the originality, integrity, and ethical standards of manuscripts submitted to the journal.
+The journal is committed to publishing original research and follows internationally recognized publication ethics.

-2. Ethical Framework:- The journal follows the principles and best practices recommended by
+The journal follows the ethical principles and best practices recommended by the Committee on Publication Ethics (COPE) to maintain integrity and transparency in scholarly publishing.

 4. Similarity Index Thresholds

-The similarity index is evaluated after excluding references, bibliography, titles of methods, names of institution and quoted material.
+The similarity index is evaluated after excluding references, bibliography, titles of methods, names of institutions, and properly quoted material.

 ≤ 10% Considered excellent; eligible for peer review